Samsung/tizen-docs/docs/application/tizen-studio/setup/prerequisites.md

 You must install the Google Chrome&trade; browser to use the [Web Inspector](../web-tools/web-inspector.md) tool.

 Since the Web Inspector server uses the Web core in the platform, there is a limit on the Google Chrome&trade; browser version in your environment.
-For all functions of the Web Inspector to work properly, use the **Google Chrome&trade; browser version 77 or higher**.
+For all functions of the Web Inspector to work properly, use the **Google Chrome&trade; browser version between 77 and 79 version**.

 ## Additional Requirements